rri/silentYak/content/posts/dark-mode-on-i3/index.md

 ```

 For the script above to work, you **must first install** the `gnome-themes-standard` and
 `xsettingsd` packages on Gentoo, or their equivalent packages on other Linux distributions.
+You also
+need to have the `xsettingsd` process running, which I've started up in my `.xinitrc` startup
+script.